DataDog/system-tests/docs/weblog/README.md

 - `sdk_mail`: user's mail to be used in the sdk call.
 - `sdk_user_exists`: `true` of `false` to indicate wether the current user exists and populate the corresponding tag.

-### GET /debugger
+### GET /debugger/*
-These endpoints are used for the Dynamic Instrumentation tests.
+These endpoints are used for the `Dynamic Instrumentation` tests.

-#### GET /debugger/log
-This endpoint will be used to validate the log probe.

-#### GET /debugger/metric
-This endpoint will be used to validate the metric probe.

-#### GET /debugger/span
-This endpoint will be used to validate the span probe.

-#### GET /debugger/span-decoration
-This endpoint will be used to validate the span decoration probe.

-#### GET /debugger/pii
-This endpoint will be used to validate Dynamic Instrumentation pii redaction feature.

-#### GET /expression/*
-These endpoints will be used to validate Dynamic Instrumentation expression language feature.

 #### GET /exceptionreplay/*
-These endpoints will be used to validate Dynamic Instrumentation exception replay feature.
+These endpoints will be used for `Exception Replay` tests.

 ### GET /createextraservice
 should rename the trace service, creating a "fake" service